Chocorean/pokeclone/docs/fights.md

 ### Stats

-Each creature have base stats, defined by its `base`: it will be the main source of variation for stat.
+Each creature have base stats, defined by its `species`: it will be the main source of variation for stat.
 The list being:

 - hp
 - attack